 Food is not only a source of energy but something that defines us.
-It is part of our culture, history, and even the keeper of our mindset, our attitudes.
+It is part of our culture, history, and even the keeper of our moods.
 For example, when one consumes carbohydrates, the mood improves because a nonessential amino acid called Tryptophan is produced and the happiness hormone, serotonin is synthesized in our body.
 Certain food that is available in certain geographies helps us maintain health and well-being.
 A herder living in the Himalayas might be drinking Yak butter tea frequently not only for its taste but for the heat and body strength that it provides.
 In a discussion on climate change, this is why we cannot ignore the accompanying changes that enter into our food culture.

 There are certain food crops that have already shown signs of getting affected by climate change.
 If their production declines, we may have to abandon even some of our very mundane food habits.
 More importantly, the ensuing high prices of these food items would reduce our access to them and affect our daily intake of nutrition.
-Naturally, certain food items might also become less expensive as warmer climates will favor their production.
+Naturally, certain food items might also become less expensive as warmer climates will favour their production.
 Here are some examples of what the changes might look like.

 Specific Case Studies: Impact on Individual Food Choices

 Oysters: Oyster shell formation is getting affected by global warming.
-The problem oyster farming faces now is the ocean acidification caused by global warming and the oyster farmers around the world have observed that their oyster larvae metamorphosis process (of growing protective shell encasement) is considerably slowing down.
-To avert this problem, farmers are now keeping seawater in a buffer zone in order to cool it down, and only then they can introduce it to the oyster hatcheries.
-Obviously, this is just a temporary solution and what will happen to the oysters when the seawater gets warmer in the future is what worries them.
+The problem oyster farming faces now is the ocean acidification caused by global warming and oyster farmers around the world have observed that their oyster larvae metamorphosis process (of growing protective shell encasement) is considerably slowing down.
+To avert this problem, farmers are now keeping seawater in a buffer zone to cool it down, and only then they can introduce it to the oyster hatcheries.
+This is just a temporary solution and what will happen to the oysters when the seawater gets warmer in the future is what worries them.

 Arabica Coffee: Arabica is the coffee variety that contributes to 80% of the world’s coffee production output.
 A study carried out by Tavares et al (2018) in Brazil, the largest producer of Arabica coffee in the world, indicated that in the next 80 years or so, Brazil’s coffee production area will get reduced by 60% owing to dry seasons induced by global warming.
 In such a scenario, what will be the price of Arabica coffee and how many on earth could afford it is anyone’s guess.